CreateYourVPN Academy

 Backups: save and restore your users

-The final lesson of the course: why you should back up your user base, how to set up automatic copies to Google Drive or S3, and how to restore from a backup.
+Why you should back up your user base, how to set up automatic copies to Google Drive or S3, and how to restore from a backup.

 What exactly gets backed up